Contexts

 source: secret

-# Provider can be google, aws, azurerm, alicloud, azurestack, googleworkspace etc
+# The provider can be google, aws, azurerm, alicloud, azurestack, googleworkspace etc

 provider: aws